Fraudsters and cybercriminals have no trouble impersonating other users to steal their accounts, make purchases, and exploit your business.

 If someone gains access to an account without authorization, it’s called an account takeover, or ATO.

 By comparing the data you have collected at signup with that of the login, you should be able to get a good idea if it’s the same person.
-For instance, a sudden change of IP address could increase the risk score.
+For instance, a sudden change of IP address could increase the IP Fraud score.
 You should then ask for extra proof.

 Research by Kaspersky suggests that 54% of all fraudulent online attacks in the finance industry are attempts to log into someone’s account without authorization, as you can see in the pie chart below, along with other findings.